mwrichmond/mdb-gcp-agentic-ai-workshop/SETUP.md

 <p>The project directory can be anywhere in your file system structure.&emsp;For simplicity's sake, you might want to create this within your
 users HOME directory.

-Create project directory and navigate into it.&emsp;You are free to use any name you like for the project directory but all of the slides as well as the commands in the workshop will use the name adk_agents.</p>
+Create a project directory and navigate into it.&emsp;You are free to use any name you like for the project directory but all of the slides as well as the commands in the workshop will refer to <em><strong>adk_agents.</em></strong></p>
 ```
 mkdir -p adk_agents
 cd adk_agents